 process and analyse data.

-These processes may produce data that needs to be preserved for the long term either as a product or by-product.
+These processes will produce data that needs to be preserved for the long term either as a product or by-product.

-Closing Collection Group
+the Closing Collection Group

 The Closing Collection Group consists of those processes performed to conclude all activities across all Collection Groups to formally complete the project phase, or the entire project.